Dandie Dinmont Terrier

 Training Milestones for Dandie Dinmont Terrier

-Successful training for Dandie Dinmont Terrier respects this breed's moderate trainability profile and natural independent tendencies.
+The Dandie Dinmont Terrier responds to training approaches that respect its particular learning profile rather than applying a one-size-fits-all method and natural independent tendencies.
 Weeks one through four: focus on establishing trust and learning your Dandie Dinmont Terrier's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Dandie Dinmont Terrier owners should expect the training journey to require patience given this breed's moderate learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Common Mistakes New Dandie Dinmont Terrier Owners Make